fjahr/lightning-mw/02-peer-protocol.md

 ### Updating Fees: `update_fee`

-An `update_fee` message is sent by the node which is paying the Bitcoin fee.
+An `update_fee` message is sent by the node which is paying the fee.
 Like any update, it's first committed to the receiver's commitment transaction and then (once acknowledged) committed to the sender's.
 Unlike an HTLC, `update_fee` is never closed but simply replaced.